lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 <sup>1</sup> Algorithms and estimation methods are often well able to deal with some deviation from the Normal distribution.
 In addition, the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) justifies a Normal distribution when considering averages or means, and the [Gauss–Markov theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem) is a cornerstone for usage of least squares with linear estimators (linear in the target $Y$).

-<sup>2</sup> Rows in the diamonds dataset seem to be highly correlated as there are many rows with the same values for carat, cut, color and clarity, while the values for x, y and z seem to be permuted.
+<sup>2</sup> Rows in the diamonds dataset seem to be highly correlated as there are many rows with the same values for carat, cut, color, clarity and price, while the values for x, y and z seem to be permuted.
-Therefore, we define the new group variable that is unique for carat, cut, color and clarity.
+Therefore, we define the new group variable that is unique for carat, cut, color, clarity and price.
 Then, we split stratified by group, i.e. using a `GroupShuffleSplit`.<br>
-Having correlated train and test sets invalidates the i.i.d assumptions and may render test scores too optimistical.
+Having correlated train and test sets invalidates the i.i.d assumption and may render test scores too optimistical.